sunriseJS/sunriseJS/README.md

 sunriseJS
 =========

-For full Documentation go on [sunrisejs.github.io](http://sunrisejs.net)
+For full Documentation go on the [sunrisejs.net](sunrisejs website)